Italian Pork Chops (Prosciutto, Arugula, Mozzarella)

 Cook the pork chops

-Season the pork chops with salt and pepper, then cook a few minutes each side, until golden brown and cooked through (140 degrees F).
+Season the pork chops with salt and pepper, then cook a few minutes each side, until golden brown, tender and cooked through (140 degrees F).
 This should take only 3 minutes per side but will depend on the thickness of your chops.

 Remove the pork and top with mozzarella slices – keep warm in tented tinfoil, or place in a preheated oven under “warm” temperature.